dauss75/gdc_snp/README.md

 ### Pathway data

-* We use the [GSEA MSigDB](http://software.broadinstitute.org/gsea/msigdb/collections.jsp) collections as listed below and exclude c1, c3, and h as the gene sets appear to be less relevant to cancer classifications.
-We first evaluate each pathway and then combine some of them to access the performance.
+* We use the [GSEA MSigDB](http://software.broadinstitute.org/gsea/msigdb/collections.jsp) collections as listed below and exclude c1, c3, and h gene sets as they appear to be less relevant to cancer classification.
+We first evaluate each pathway and then combine some of them to assess the performance.
+Note that we build the pathway matrix using [normalized all mutation count](#all-mutation-data-normalized-by-gene-length).

   * <del>c1 (positional gene sets) pathway (8623 x 326)</del> -
   * [ ] c2 (Curated gene sets) pathway (8623 x 4762)